 How To Water A Bonsai Tree

-Bonsai are usually kept in small pots to restrict the root growth and help keep the tree miniaturised.
-Due to this, they require regular watering.
+Bonsai are usually kept in small pots, due to this, they require regular watering.

 In warm weather they will need to be watered much more than in cold conditions.

 Water when the top of the soil feels dry to the touch.
 After time, you will be able to tell when the bonsai needs watering by lifting it and feeling its weight.
 The look of the soil, its colour, is also a useful guide.

 Very effective – fill a clean bowl with cold water and sit the whole tree in for a few moments.
 Some soil and granular feed can be lost however which will need to be replaced periodically.
 Be careful when a tree has recently been repotted as much soil can be washed away, it is better not to immerse the pot of recently repotted trees.
 Ask the seller of the tree when it was last repotted.

 Water From Above